-The Solo Undertaking was authorised on the 29 April 2004 by the Malta Financial Services Authority (MFSA) to carry on business in the following Insurance Classes of Business:
+Atlas was authorised on the 29 April 2004 by the Malta Financial Services Authority (MFSA) to carry on business in the following Insurance Classes of Business:

-Class 1 - Accident,

-Class 2 - Sickness,

-Class 3 - Land Vehicles,

-Class 6 - Ships,

-Class 7 - Goods in Transit,

-Class 8 - Fire and Natural Forces,

-Class 9 - Other Damage to Property,

-Class 10 - Motor Vehicle Liability,

-Class 12 - Liability for Ships,

-Class 13 - General Liability,

-Class 16 - Miscellaneous Financial Loss,

-Class 17 - Legal Expenses, and

-Class 18 - Assistance.
+Class 1 - Accident, Class 2 - Sickness, Class 3 - Land Vehicles, Class 6 - Ships, Class 7 - Goods in Transit, Class 8 - Fire and Natural Forces, Class 9 - Other Damage to Property, Class 10 - Motor Vehicle Liability, Class 12 - Liability for Ships, Class 13 - General Liability, Class 13 - General Liability, Class 16 - Miscellaneous Financial Loss, Class 17 - Legal Expenses, and Class 18 - Assistance.

-The Solo Undertaking was further authorised by MFSA to convert to a Protected Cell Company on the 1 November 2006, and later, on 11 June 2009, the MFSA reissued its authorisation to also carry on Reinsurance Business under its license.
+The Company was further authorised by the MFSA to convert to a Protected Cell Company on the 1 November 2006, and later, on 11 June 2009, the MFSA reissued its authorisation to also carry on Reinsurance Business under its license.